GodHybrid/RiskOfSlimeRain/to-do.md

 		* Draws correctly.
 * [x][x]Sticky Bomb - on hitting an enemy, the player has a 8% chance to attach a bomb, detonating for 140% damage and deal explosive damage in a radius of 1 block.\
 **Stacking effect:** +40% damage.\
-		* Damages the enemy and activates properly.
+		* Damages the enemy and activates properly.\
+		* Draws correctly.
 * [x][x]Bundle of Fireworks - fires fireworks each time a Chest or Container is opened, as well as any time you activate Shrines, Shops, Roulette Chambers, and when picking up Drones.\
 **Stacking effect:** +2 Fireworks launched.\
 		* Works under a different effect: 1% chance killed enemy launches 4 fireworks.
 Chance increases per stack (+ 0.5%).\
-		* Effects work properly.
+		* Visual effects work properly.

 ###### Defensive items
 * [x][ ]Bitter Root - increases the player's maximum health by 8% and caps at 300% extra base health.\